What is insomnia?

 - Primary insomnia: This is when the sufferer has sleep problems that are not directly associated with any other health condition or problem.

-- Secondary insomnia: This is when the sufferer has sleep problems because of something else, such as a health condition like asthma, depression, arthritis, cancer or heartburn; pain; medicine you are taking; or a substance you are using, like alcohol.
+- Secondary insomnia: This is when the sufferer has sleep problems because of something else, such as a health condition like asthma, depression, arthritis, cancer or heartburn; pain; medicine being taken; or a substance being used, like alcohol.

 Acute vs. chronic insomnia